nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

   YansWifiPhyHelper phy = YansWifiPhyHelper::Default();

-For simplicity, this code uses the default PHY layer configuration and channel models which are documented in the API doxygen documentation for the ``YansWifiChannelHelper::Default`` and ``YansWifiPhyHelper::Default`` methods.
+For simplicity, this code uses the default PHY layer configuration and channel models which are documented in the API Doxygen documentation for the ``YansWifiChannelHelper::Default`` and ``YansWifiPhyHelper::Default`` methods.
 Once these objects are created, we create a channel object and associate it to our PHY layer object manager to make sure